Example Public Repos

 |Java build and publish with ||Scio is a Scala API for Apache Beam and Google Cloud Dataflow inspired by Apache Spark and Scalding.||scio/.circleci/config.yml|

 |Node and Yarn with manual deploy gate||Docusaurus is a project for easily building, deploying, and maintaining open source project websites.||Docusaurus/.circleci/config.yml|

 |Node and Yarn test and deploy website with caching||NEO•ONE makes coding, testing and deploying your NEO blockchain solutions easier.||neo-one/.circleci/config.yml|

 |Build and test with NPM and Yarn, deploy to S3||The official CLARK Platform client||clark-client/.circleci/config.yml|

 |Python build with Postgres database, Selenium tests, and CodeClimate||CALC (formerly known as “Hourglass”), which stands for Contracts Awarded Labor Category, is a tool to help contracting personnel estimate their per-hour labor costs for a contract, based on historical pricing information.||calc/.circleci/config.yml|

-Refer to Tutorials and Sample Apps for configuration walkthroughs with commented examples and detailed explanations for basic applications written in 11 different languages.
+Refer to Examples and Guides Overview for configuration walkthroughs with commented examples and detailed explanations for basic applications written in several different languages.